w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Nominating validators

-The action of nominating consists in a) locking or bonding tokens (stake) on chain, and 2) nominate a set validator candidates to whom the stake will be allocated. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses tools ranging from election theory to game theory to discrete optimization, to develop an efficient validator selection process that offers fair representation and security, thus avoiding uneven power and
+The action of nominating consists of a) locking or bonding tokens (stake) on chain, and 2) nominating a set of validator candidates to whom the stake will be allocated. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses tools ranging from election theory to game theory to discrete optimization, to develop an efficient validator selection process that offers fair representation and security, thus avoiding uneven power and